maarten00/php-assessments/README.md

 ## How to file your assignement
 Please fork this repository on your github account when you are ready to start on your assignement.
 Create a folder with your github accountname like I did and create your answers in there.
 When you are finished please submit a pullrequest.

+Please submit unit tests with your assignments to prove they are doing what they should do.

 ## 1. File Owners
 Implement a groupByOwners function that: